TosbackCgusBridge-Bot/CGUs-versions/Ebaumsworld/Privacy Policy.md

-*   VIDEO Wind Pushes Punt Backwards For A Safety
+*   CONTEST GALLERY eBaum's World Halloween Costume Contest
+*   VIDEO Biker Back Flop
+*   EBAUM'S QUIZ GAME Quiz: What Kind of eBaum's user are you?
-*   VIDEO Fat Wrestler Backflips Off The Ropes
+*   TIME FOR BATTLE VIDEO The Saga Continues
+*   SHOCKER PARTNER REAL OR FAKE
+*   GAME Infectionator 2
+*   GAME FrankenSplit
+*   VIDEO Teacher Gets Ass Kicked By 1st Grader
+*   VIDEO Shotgun Hits Face
+*   VIDEO Old Guy Gets Too Excited About Swimming
+*   VIDEO Octopus Eating A Crab
 *   YOUR DEAD BODY BLOG What to do With Your Dead Body
-*   CONTEST GALLERY eBaum's World Halloween Costume Contest
-*   PARTNER REAL OR FAKE
-*   VIDEO Behind the Finger
+*   VIDEO Kinect Sensors Will Replace Your Mouse
-*   VIDEO SDSU Student Hits Half Court Shot
-*   COMMUNITY GAME Neckbeard Basement Escape
 *   HALLOWNEED BLOG Halloween...
-*   VIDEO Stinky Cheese
-*   VIDEO Amazing Halloween Light Show
+*   GALLERY Absolutely Beautiful Animal Photos
-*   VIDEO Biker Back Flop
+*   VIDEO Doggie Emergency Warning System
-*   VIDEO Walking on Metal Bar Nut Crush
-*   VIDEO You Shouldn't Go Parasailing While Drunk
 *   DEMOLITION!
 PARTNER Cedar Point's Space Spiral Demolition
+*   VIDEO Cam Zink Canyon Gap Jump Crash
+*   CUBE MAPPING PARTNER 3D Cube Mapping Demo
+*   VIDEO Stinky Cheese
-*   VIDEO Track Drifting Fail
+*   VIDEO Bird...
-*   VIDEO Ghetto Stuntman Breaks Wrist
+*   VIDEO 'QUIK'
 *   WEIRD DANCERS GALLERY World's Worst Dance Crews
-*   VIDEO Eye Controlled Computer
-*   VIDEO Fun With Cannonballs
-*   VIDEO Baby Stops Crying When 2 Chainz Comes On
-*   VIDEO Painful Roof Faceplant
+*   VIDEO Incredible 67-Yard Field Goal
-*   MOVIE PRESIDENTS BLOG Hollywood's Greatest Presidents
-*   CUBE MAPPING PARTNER 3D Cube Mapping Demo

 Privacy Policy Viumbe, LLC. ("Viumbe") respects your privacy.
 This policy explains the privacy practices of Viumbe website and the following websites owned and operated by Viumbe and included therein: EbaumsWorld.com, YourDailyMedia.com, and Celebremix.com (together will be referred to as: "Viumbe Websites") and Viumbe's products, software, data feeds, and services offered to you on, from or through the Viumbe Websites (collectively the "Service").
 It describes the ways Viumbe collects and uses your personal information on the Service and the rights and options available to you with respect to your information.